Skip links

 in Tags

-John Gurdon of Cambridge University transplants the nucleus of a frog embryo cell into an egg of another frog; the animal develops to the tadpole stage and then dies
+John Gurdon of Cambridge University transplants the nucleus of a frog embryo cell into the egg of another frog; the animal develops to the tadpole stage and then dies

 60’s